-- The move online has also encouraged new types of financial fraud, increased exposure to on-line sexual grooming and the potential for other forms of exploitation of vulnerable people.
+- The move online has also encouraged new types of financial fraud, increased exposure to online sexual grooming and the potential for other forms of exploitation of vulnerable people.

 Disruption to referral routes for social work and social care

 - Because engagement with schools, GPs, hospitals, etc. has significantly reduced, along with home visits by nurses, voluntary organisations, etc., referrals to social work or police for vulnerable children and adults have been disrupted, leading to delays in issues being identified.
-Early notification of concern is critical to prevent situations deteriorating further, leading to more serious problems.
+Early notification of concern is critical to prevent situations from deteriorating further, leading to more serious problems.

 Disruption to social work, social care and community services

-- Social work and social care services entered the pandemic with insufficient capacity to meet demand related to population aging, widening inequalities and growing social care needs.
+- Social work and social care services entered the pandemic with insufficient capacity to meet demand related to population ageing, widening inequalities and growing social care needs.
 As the pandemic took hold, sickness, self-isolation and re-deployment reduced capacity further.
-Limitations on PPE, national guidance on home visiting and other factors also impacted on social work’s ability to reach people vulnerable or in need.
+Limitations on PPE, national guidance on home visiting and other factors also impacted social work’s ability to reach people vulnerable or in need.

-- Voluntary sector and community organisations / services forced to close (e.g. day services, etc.), restricting the opportunities available to certain groups, such as those with disabilities, to leave their homes, maintain relationships, etc.
+- Voluntary sector and community organisations/services forced to close (e.g. day services, etc.), restricting the opportunities available to certain groups, such as those with disabilities, to leave their homes, maintain relationships, etc.

-- Public sector and independent (voluntary or private sector) providers of care and support forced to reduce the care packages they can service.
+- Public sector and independent (voluntary or private sector) providers of care and support are forced to reduce the care packages they can service.